NVIDIA/aistore/docs/cli/object.md

 ## Promote invalid path

-Try to promote a file that does not exist.
+A path under the promote root that does not exist fails on the target.

 ```console
 $ ais create ais://testbucket